Practical frameworks for understanding systems, designing for change, and measuring what matters

 Most approaches treat strategy design and evaluation as separate activities.
 This work starts from a different premise: the same theory of change that guides what you do should also guide how you measure it.

 The frameworks here distinguish between understanding a system as it currently exists (its composition and performance) and understanding how systems actually change over time.
-This distinction between system states and system dynamics is fundamental: it guides both designing effective strategies and evaluating whether they work.
+This distinction between system states and system dynamics is fundamental to both designing effective strategies and evaluating whether they work.

 The approach is deliberately practical.
 Systems can be understood in terms of their concrete parts: the actors involved, the actions they take, the resources they exchange, and how behaviour changes.
 This makes systems tangible enough to map, strategies specific enough to implement, and change concrete enough to measure.